OpenEvalProject/evals/manuscripts/elife-75718/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/023rffy11 RIKEN Center for Biosystems Dynamics Research Kobe Japan
+1. RIKEN Center for Biosystems Dynamics Research Kobe Japan ([ROR:023rffy11](https://ror.org/023rffy11))
-2. https://ror.org/01dq60k83 Laboratory of Molecular Biology, Department of Molecular and Cell Biology, Graduate School of Agricultural Science, Tohoku University Sendai Japan
+2. Laboratory of Molecular Biology, Department of Molecular and Cell Biology, Graduate School of Agricultural Science, Tohoku University Sendai Japan ([ROR:01dq60k83](https://ror.org/01dq60k83))
-3. https://ror.org/010hz0g26 Division of Brain and Neurophysiology, Department of Physiology, Jichi Medical University Shimotsuke Japan
+3. Division of Brain and Neurophysiology, Department of Physiology, Jichi Medical University Shimotsuke Japan ([ROR:010hz0g26](https://ror.org/010hz0g26))
-4. https://ror.org/012eh0r35 Department of Obesity and Inflammation Research, Fukushima Medical University Fukushima Japan
+4. Department of Obesity and Inflammation Research, Fukushima Medical University Fukushima Japan ([ROR:012eh0r35](https://ror.org/012eh0r35))
-5. https://ror.org/00097mb19 CREST, Japan Science and Technology Agency Kawaguchi Japan
+5. CREST, Japan Science and Technology Agency Kawaguchi Japan ([ROR:00097mb19](https://ror.org/00097mb19))

 † Corresponding author

 ## Abstract

 Decades of studies have revealed molecular and neural circuit bases for body weight homeostasis.
 Neural hormone oxytocin (Oxt) has received attention in this context because it is produced by neurons in the paraventricular hypothalamic nucleus (PVH), a known output center of hypothalamic regulation of appetite.
 Oxt has an anorexigenic effect, as shown in human studies, and can mediate satiety signals in rodents.
-However, the function of Oxt signaling in the physiological regulation of appetite has remained in question, because whole-body knockout (KO) of Oxt or Oxt receptor ( Oxtr ) has little effect on food intake.
+However, the function of Oxt signaling in the physiological regulation of appetite has remained in question, because whole-body knockout (KO) of Oxt or Oxt receptor (Oxtr) has little effect on food intake.
 We herein show that acute conditional KO (cKO) of Oxt selectively in the adult PVH, but not in the supraoptic nucleus, markedly increases body weight and food intake, with an elevated level of plasma triglyceride and leptin.
 Intraperitoneal administration of Oxt rescues the hyperphagic phenotype of the PVH Oxt cKO model.
 Furthermore, we show that cKO of Oxtr selectively in the posterior hypothalamic regions, especially the arcuate hypothalamic nucleus, a primary center for appetite regulations, phenocopies hyperphagic obesity.
 Collectively, these data reveal that Oxt signaling in the arcuate nucleus suppresses excessive food intake.

 ## Introduction